opea-project/docs/examples/ChatQnA/deploy/gaudi.md

 To summarize, Below is the flow of contents we will be covering in this tutorial:

-1. Pre-requistes
+1. Prerequisites
 2. Prepare (Building / Pulling) Docker images
 3. Use case setup
-4. Validate microservice
-5. Deploy the use case
+4. Deploy the use case
-6. Interacting with ChatQnA deployment
+5. Interacting with ChatQnA deployment

 ## Prerequisites